 If your doctor recommends Procrit, Epogen, or Aranesp as part of your treatment plan, ask why you need to have it.
 Make sure your doctor has received training in the use of ESAs through a program known as ESA-APPRISE (Assisting Providers and Cancer Patients with Risk Information for the Safe Use of ESAs).
 This is required by the U.S. Food and Drug Administration for any healthcare providers who prescribe ESAs.

-If tamoxifen or another SERM is part of your treatment plan, you and your doctor should talk about any risk factors you already have for stroke, such as:
+If Avastin or tamoxifen (or another SERM) is part of your treatment plan, you and your doctor should talk about any risk factors you already have for stroke, such as:

 - your age: being 55 or older means higher risk